 Is it true?

-Separate them out to discover what is hidden in that matrix of unease and take it apart piece by piece!
+Separate them to discover what is hidden in that matrix of unease and take it apart piece by piece.

-An example might be that initially you believe the emotion or thought to be anger..but when you investigate further, you can see the disappointment, sadness or fear that is intertwined with the anger.
+An example might be that initially, you believe the emotion or thought to be anger.
+Upon further investigation, you can see the disappointment, sadness, or fear intertwined with the anger.

-Being able to break down our emotions like this helps our brain to process what’s going on, allowing us to feel more like we are in control of our emotions.
+Being able to break down our emotions like this helps our brain process what’s going on, allowing us to feel more like we control our emotions.

-As you can see, this process does not change any of the emotions you are feeling, but it does change your relationship with them, allowing you to take back your power and “manage” those thoughts in a more effective and compassionate way.
+This process does not change any of your feelings; it changes your relationship with them, allowing you to take back your power and “manage” those thoughts more effectively and compassionately.